 In terms of the future, we will see a number of new entrants to the market offering a variety of more transparent and low cost products, including apps, overdraft facilities and more flexible terms.

-For instance, Fund Ourselves offers short term loans at lower rates
+For instance, Fund Ourselves offers short term loans

 For more information about our products and to apply, simply click here